 The following tables and graphs display information about the cases received against each profession.
-The total number of cases received in 2009-10 was 772 (Table 1, page 9).
+The total number of cases received in 2009-10 was 772 (Table 1, page X).

-Table 3 shows the breakdown of cases that have been received by profession, and provides a comparison to the Register as a whole.
+Table 3 below shows the breakdown of cases that have been received by profession, and provides a comparison to the register as a whole.

-Of the fourteen professions covered by this report, paramedics were the subject of the highest number of cases (163).
-Paramedics make up eight per cent of the Register.
-There were also a high number of cases about practitioner psychologists but this is due to the transfer of 44 cases from the British Psychological Society (BPS) in a single batch on 1 July 2009.
-These cases are included in the total number of cases received.
+The largest number of cases were received about paramedics (163) and practitioner psychologists (149).
+We received a high number of cases about practitioner psychologists due to the transfer of 44 cases from the British Psychological Society (BPS) on 01 July 2009 which is included in the total number of cases received.

-The least number of cases concerned orthoptists, with just two cases, and clinical scientists, with just four cases.
-Orthoptists and clinical scientists are much smaller professions, making up 0.6 per cent and two per cent of the Register respectively.
+The least number of cases were about orthoptists, with two cases received, and clinical scientists with four.
+Paramedics make up eight per cent of the Register and are the fifth largest profession.
+Orthoptists and clinical scientists are much smaller professions making up 0.6 per cent and two per cent of the Register respectively.
+The largest profession in terms of the number of registrants is physiotherapists making up 22 per cent of the register with the smallest being prosthetists/ orthotists at 0.4 per cent.